The Herbert J. Esther M. Atkinson, Lovejoy and Marylee Everett Conservation Internship

 The Society offers two 25-week internships (Atkinson and Lovejoy Internships), and one 13-week internship (Marylee Everett Internship).
 The interns have the opportunity to learn about all aspects of the Society's conservation programs while assisting staff in conducting training programs, retrieving data from the heritage programs, obtaining landowner permission for rare plant surveys, sending out volunteer assignments, and entering data.
 Additionally, the interns are involved in the planning and implementation of restoration and management activities, invasive species initiatives, general floristic surveys, and PCV field trips to botanically interesting locations throughout the region.

 Candidates should have some familiarity with the flora of New England and ecological processes, excellent speaking and writing skills, good phone skills, a willingness to call landowners, and a sense of humor.
 Interns must respect and maintain the confidentiality of rare species locations.
 Some long days in difficult situations (hot, buggy, and wet) are required.
+Candidates must have a valid driving license to operate work vehicles.

 Atkinson and Lovejoy Internships: 2 full-time, 25-week positions